alf45tar/PedalinoMini/README.md

 Mode|Name|Description
 ----|----|-----------
 1|Normal|BLE and WiFi are enabled.
-PedalinoMini™ starts the WiFi procedure on boot (connect to last AP -> SmartConfig -> WPS -> Access Point).<br>After boot PedalinoMini™ will wait for BLE-MIDI connection.
+PedalinoMini™ starts the WiFi procedure on boot (connect to last AP -> WiFi Provisioning -> SmartConfig -> WPS -> Access Point).<br>After boot PedalinoMini™ will wait for BLE-MIDI connection.
-2|Bluetooth Only|WiFi are Web UI are disabled.<br> PedalinoMini™ will wait for BLE-MIDI connection only.
+2|Bluetooth Only|WiFi and Web UI are disabled.<br> PedalinoMini™ will wait for BLE-MIDI connection only.
-3|WiFi Only|PedalinoMini™ starts the WiFi procedure on boot (connect to last AP -> SmartConfig -> WPS -> Access Point).<br>BLE is disabled.
+3|WiFi Only|PedalinoMini™ starts the WiFi procedure on boot (connect to last AP -> WiFi Provisioning -> SmartConfig -> WPS -> Access Point).<br>BLE is disabled.
 4|Access Point with Bluetooth|PedalinoMini™ skip the WiFi procedure on boot and create a WiFi Access Point.<br>PedalinoMini™ will wait for BLE-MIDI connection too.
 5|Access Point without Bluetooth|PedalinoMini™ skips the WiFi procedure on boot and create a WiFi Access Point.<br>BLE is disabled.
 6|Reset WiFi credentials|Forget the last connected access point.<br>On next boot PedalinoMini™ can be connected to a new AP.